Blinking Cursors And Hangovers: What Small Business Owners Should Know About Water Coolers

 I cannot tell you how many times my former boss’s glare nearly melts me on that same spot, at least twice daily.
 Though she’d hardly say anything, you can cut the tension in the air with a dull knife.

-The compromise, as I’ve found later on, is that it’s a must have to get hot water always on the ready.
+The compromise, as I’ve found later on, is that it’s a must have to get a good office water dispenser to have hot water always on the ready.
 When there’s no excuse to stand around longer than necessary, my staff can readily get back to work.
 There are no awkward moments and I can have better productivity.

 As a small business owner, what’s your preferred solution?
 Let me know and join the discussion below.